hphelion/documentation/devplatform/stackato/user/deploy/languages/clojure.html.md

     [...]
     Starting Application: OK

-Open the application URL in your browser to see the default Noir welcome page.
+Open the application's URL in your browser to see the default Noir welcome page.

 Clojure Database Services Example[](#clojure-database-services-example "Permalink to this headline")